|Mayfield Garden Spring Festival|

 |Date||Fri 8th Feb 2019 to Sun 10th Feb 2019|

-The festival opens Friday night at 7pm, with a dinner and show (bookings required at the Carrington Hotel).
-All are welcome to the performances and free workshops all day Saturday and then free Jam and Strum session on Sunday â bring your ukulele!
+The festival opens Friday night with a dinner and show (bookings required at the Carrington Hotel).
+All are welcome to the performances and free workshops all day Saturday and then more performances and free Jam and Strum sessions on Sunday â bring your ukulele!

 This free event is run by fun loving volunteers who believe that there are two types of people in the world - those who play the Ukulele and those who want to.